10QueensRoad/10queensroad-staging/_posts/2013-12-07-builders-and-providers.md

 ### The code

 Let’s start with our User object.
-Each user keeps track of its email address, its supervisor and its coworkers.
+Each user keeps track of their email address, their supervisor and their coworkers.

 ```java
 public class User {